It was raining, and the island was shrouded in fog. So to speak, the Canadian version of the English Foggy Albion.

 It was great that we turned off the road and decided to “drop by” to this wonderful place!

 Remember in the very beginning we talked about typical photos of the island, so here we made our own postcards.
 The coast was exactly as it was described: red sand coast at the campground Campbell’s Cove smoothly going into the bay.
-Small beach.
+A small beach.

 The stillness of the quiet!